Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Single-pulse excitation

-Excitation of a V-level system with a sufficiently intense single laser pulse can induce Rabi-oscillations-type population evolution of the excited states.
-A single pulse can simultaneously excite both states if the laser spectrum is broad enough to cover both transition frequencies.
+A single optical pulse can simultaneously excite both the excited states of a V-level system if the spectrum is broad enough to cover both transition frequencies.
+Consequently, we can induce Rabi-oscillations-type population evolution of the excited states using a sufficiently intense laser pulse.
 Although direct transitions between the excited states are forbidden by dipole selection rules, their coupling through the common ground state affects the system's coherent response.
 For the sake of brevity, we will refer to these phenomena as Rabi oscillations of the V-level system in the rest of the paper.

-The light–matter interaction for a V-type system can be described by a set of equations similar to the optical Bloch equations (OBEs) for a TLS.
+The light–matter interaction for a V-type system is described by a set of equations similar to the optical Bloch equations (OBEs) for a TLS.
 The extended OBEs for the V-level system include the coherent superposition of the excited states, allowing us to capture the coupling between them accurately; these equations are detailed in Appendix \ref{app:OBEs_V}.
 These OBEs can be solved analytically for $\delta$-function pulse excitation to obtain a result similar to Eq. \eqref{eq:pa} with $\mu$ replaced by $\mu_{eff}=\sqrt{\mu_{01}^2 + \mu_{02}^2}$ \cite{Wang2005}; thus, $\mu_{eff} = 1.72 \mu_{01}$ for the chosen system parameters.
 Consequently, by defining $\Theta$ with respect to the first transition, we obtain a Rabi period of $1.16\pi$.

-Analytical solutions of the OBEs do not exist for finite-duration Gaussian pulses, so we solve them numerically and monitor the evolution of the system’s density matrix elements as a function of pulse area.
-In our simulation, we assume that the laser pulse is resonant with the transition to the first excited state, while the second excited state is detuned by $\Delta$.